Table of Contents

 The Family of Man is a famous photo exhibit curated by Edward Steichen and displayed in MoMA in New York City for a first time back in 1955.
 After touring the world it settled in Luxembourg in 1994.

 Edward Steichen and ‘The Family of Man’ changed the world of photography forever, it was a milestone in the history of photography.
-If you follow me on Pinterest you know I love photography, so this exhibition was a real highlight of my trip in Luxembourg.
+If you follow me on Pinterest you know I love photography, so this exhibition was a real highlight of my trip to Luxembourg.

 Seeing the exhibition is a quite an emotional experience, you walk through themed rooms: birth, fathers and sons, mothers and children, education, love, work, death, and religion.
 Seeing the pattern makes you think.
 An interesting fact: every picture is exactly where it was at MoMA back in 1955.

 It is a Luxembourg must see, not only for photography lovers!'Family of Man', best photography exhibit ever, is hosted in Clervaux Castles in Luxembourg!Click To Tweet

 Overlooking the River Attert, in the village of the same name you can find awfully beautiful ruins of Useldange Castle.